trevorsandy/lpub3d/assets/docs/lpub3d/README.txt

 Features and enhancements
 ------------
--Fix: PLI/BOM sort routine, sort on 'part colour' part(s) appear out of place relative to part size and colour.
+-Fix: PLI/BOM sort routine, sort on 'part color' part(s) appear out of place relative to part size and color.
--CHANGE: BOM default sort to sort by colour then size, previous default was size only (PLI default sort by size)
+-CHANGE: BOM default sort to sort by color then size, previous default was size only (PLI default sort by size)

 LPub3D 1.2.0.388.4

 Features and enhancements
 ------------
--Sort PLI/BOM by part size (default), colour and category -Improved model navigation - display selected model from model drop-down.
+-Sort PLI/BOM by part size (default), color and category -Improved model navigation - display selected model from model drop-down.
 Ignored 'meta=IGN' submodels are not displayed even though they are in the drop-down list because they are not assigned a page number.
--Display LDraw colour code on BOM/PLI tooltip - now showing colour description, colour code and part description.
+-Display LDraw color code on BOM/PLI tooltip - now showing color description, color code and part description.
 -Go To Page navigation combo box - allow page navigation using drop-down box.
 -Show progress bar during display page processing.